Assurance Wireless

-Assurance Wireless is a telephone service subsidized by the federal Lifeline Assistance program, a government benefit program supported by the federal Universal Service Fund.
+Assurance Wireless USA, L.P. is a telephone service subsidized by the federal Lifeline Assistance program, a government benefit program supported by the federal Universal Service Fund.
 The service provides to low-income eligible people a free phone, free monthly data, unlimited texting, and free monthly minutes.
 Assurance Wireless users do not receive a bill, are not required to sign a contract, and do not pay activation fees or recurring fees.
 Founded in 2009, Assurance Wireless has used the T-Mobile network for coverage since 2020.

 According to Hotspot Setup, "the two largest providers of free mobile phones are Safelink Wireless and Assurance Wireless, which are available in more states than other providers."
-Assurance Wireless users may not bring their own device – they must use an Assurance Wireless phone.
-If a $40 replacement phone is purchased, the user will not have a choice of model.
+Assurance Wireless users may bring their own unlocked device – they are not required to use an Assurance issued wireless phone.
+If a $59.99 replacement phone is purchased from Assurance, the user will have a limited choice of model.

 Eligibility

-As of December 2020, Assurance Wireless service is available to qualifying residents of Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Indiana, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and West Virginia.
+By meeting certain income requirements or by qualifying for certain federal and/or state assistance programs, US citizens are entitled to enroll for the free phone and monthly service.
+One phone per household is allowed and at least one call or text per 30 day period with the phone is required to maintain service.

+As of 2024, Assurance Wireless service is available to qualifying residents in the Contiguous United States including Washington, D.C.